ANALYSIS-U.S. gamble on China over Ukraine raises tensions with rival superpower

 The strategy was capped by a tense, seven-hour meeting in Rome on Monday between U.S. President Joe Biden's national security adviser, Jake Sullivan, and China's top diplomat Yang Jiechi.

-One immediate result of the Rome meeting was an angrier Beijing, which was combative in the talks, people briefed on the interactions say.
+Beijing was combative in the Rome talks, people briefed on the interactions say.
 One U.S.-based person briefed on the meeting described Chinese officials' response as "tough" and "offensive."
 Another said simply that the talks did not go well.

 Washington is now sorting through a host of unanswered questions, including where any "red line" regarding Ukraine that China would need to cross to trigger a U.S. response is, and what exactly that response would be, administration officials say.